theforeman/foreman_abrt/README.md

 # ForemanAbrt

-This plugin allows your Foreman instance to receive bug reports generated on your hosts by [ABRT](https://github.com/abrt/abrt) (Automatic Bug Reporting Tool).
+This plugin allows your Foreman instance to receive problem reports generated on your hosts by [ABRT](https://github.com/abrt/abrt) (Automatic Bug Reporting Tool).
 These reports can be inspected and eventually sent to the ABRT server for analysis.